 After receiving the Best Motion Picture of the Year Award at the VH-1 Critic’s Choice Movie Awards on Friday, January 14th, The Social Network has now garnered, this Sunday evening, 4 Golden Globe trophies, including Best Picture, Best Director, Best Screenplay and Best Score.
 The awards show presented by the Hollywood Foreign Press is often viewed as a great indicator of things to come at the Academy Awards.

-RED’s heartfelt congratulations go out to David Fincher, the cast and the crew of Social Network.
-RED is extremely proud to have been involved with the project, which was Shot on REDONE M-X cameras, and wishes Fincher and company the very best for the upcoming Academy Awards.
+RED®’s heartfelt congratulations go out to David Fincher, the cast and the crew of The Social Network.
+RED is extremely proud to have been involved with the project, which was Shot on RED™, with RED ONE® MYSTERIUM-X® cameras, and wishes Fincher and company the very best for the upcoming Academy Awards.
 Nominations for the coveted Oscar will be announced on January 25th.

 So which is it?
 Is RED likely to last?

 I guess this post is to say that we have more in development than we know what to do with.
 Our sensor program (the heart of a camera company) is way beyond my wildest expectations.
 We have stuff in the works that would scare you.
 I am shocked.
 Every day I wake up, the realities of what we dreamed are becoming a reality… and more.
 It is pretty surreal.
 EPIC (a nuclear reactor in a matchbox) is just the beginning.
 Hard to believe… but true.

 OBSOLESCENCE OBSOLETE®™.
 All the things we are doing forward work with what we are doing now.
 That was the concept.
 That is real today.

 I thought I saw the future in 2005 when the decision to build the RED ONE® was conceived.
 I also thought that was a big plan.
 While I guess it was… I see a much more advanced future now.
 Stay tuned.
 We have just warmed up the engine.